They were civilians and contractors, just starting their day at a massive military compound that’s normally a bastion of safety.

 He had two master’s degrees from the University of Washington and worked designing ships at the Navy Yard, WDIV reported.

-• Kathy Gaarde, 62, of Woodbridge, Virginia, took care of her 94-year-old mother until she died last year, said Douglass Gaarde, her husband of 38 years.
+• Kathy Gaarde, 62, of Woodbridge, Virginia, took care of 94-year-old mother until she died last year, said Douglas Gaarde, her husband of 38 years.
 She also loved animals and counted bluebirds for a local refuge.

 A Chicago native, Gaarde graduated from Florida State University before moving to Washington 38 years ago, where she has been a longtime Washington Capitals season ticket holder.

-A civilian who worked for the Navy, Johnson was described as a “smart man.”
+A civilian who worked for the Navy, Johnson was further described as a “smart man.”

 “He loved children.
 He loved our grandchildren.
-No one could ask for a better neighbor,” the neighbor told the newspaper.
+No one could ask for a better neighbor,” she told the newspaper.